Khalilou Fadiga

 Khalilou Fadiga (born 30 December 1974) is a Senegalese former professional footballer who played as a midfielder.

-He also holds a Belgian passport.
+He started his youth career at the Paris-based clubs Paris Saint Germain and Red Star before going to FC Liège in the Belgian League.
+He made his senior debut at FC Liège in the 1994–1995 season before playing for Lommel (KVSK United) and Club Brugge.
+After a loan spell with Auxerre in 2000, he signed permanently for the club in 2001.

+In the summer of 2003, he was signed by Inter.
+At Inter, doctors discovered that he had heart problems and he never appeared for the team.
+He opted not to retire.
+After leaving Inter, he had brief stints at Bolton, Derby County, Coventry City, Gent, Germinal Beerschot and KSV Temse.

+He earned 37 caps for the Senegal national team.
+He was part of the Senegal team that defeated reigning champions France in the opening fixture of the 2002 World Cup and made it to the quarter-finals.
+He was also part of the team that finished runner-up in the 2002 African Cup of Nations.

 Club career

 Early career

 Fadiga moved to France when he was six years old.
-Fadiga began his career at Paris Saint-Germain in France, but failed to make an impression, and so was transferred to fellow Parisian club, Red Star, before moving to Belgian club RFC Liège.
+Fadiga began his career at Paris Saint-Germain in France but failed to make an impression, and so was transferred to fellow Parisian club, Red Star, before moving to Belgian club RFC Liège.

 Lommel

 It was in Belgium that he found the profile that was to launch his international career.
 After one season he moved from FC Liège to Lommel, which is now KVSK United.
 He played two seasons at Lommel before he was spotted by Club Brugge.

 Club Brugge

 Fadiga quickly became a fan favorite.
 He scored nine goals in 67 appearances.
-In September 2000, the midfielder returned to France when he signed for AJ Auxerre.
+In September 2000, the midfielder returned to France when he signed for Auxerre.

 Auxerre

-In all, he played in 82 league games for the French club, scoring 10 goals as well as appearing in the Champions League and UEFA Cup during season 2002–03.
-In his final season at Auxerre he helped them win the 2002–03 Coupe de France, playing in the final as they defeated Paris St Germain.
+In all, he played in 82 league games for the French club, scoring 10 goals, as well as appearing in the Champions League and UEFA Cup during season 2002–03.
+In his final season at Auxerre, he helped them win the 2002–03 Coupe de France, playing in the final as they defeated Paris Saint-Germain.